ansible/ansible/docs/docsite/rst/installation_guide/intro_installation.rst

 .. note::

-	You should only run Ansible from ``devel`` if you are actively developing content for Ansible.
+	You should only run Ansible from ``devel`` if you are modifying the Ansible engine, or trying out features under development.
 This is a rapidly changing source of code and can become unstable at any point.

 Ansible creates new releases two to three times a year.
 Due to this short release cycle,